Local baker makes life-size Lady Gaga cake on Food Network show

-Black Rose Pastries owner Maurice “Chef Blāque” Shelton, who won season 1 of Netflix's "Sugar Rush," made a life-size cake version of pop superstar Lady Gaga for the new Food Network show "Cakealikes."
+Black Rose Pastries owner Maurice “Chef Blāque” Shelton, who won season 1 of Netflix's "Sugar Rush," made a life-size cake version of the avant-garde glam pop superstar Lady Gaga for the new Food Network show "Cakealikes."

 The Northwest Indiana baker appeared on his third Food Network show in recent months, following his appearance on "The Big Bake" culinary competition series and the "Macy's Thanksgiving Cake Spectacular."

-Shelton and fellow baker Jessica Cruz compete in the debut episode of the comedic cake competition show "Cakealikes" that screens on Discovery+.
+Shelton and fellow baker Kim Simons compete in the debut episode of the comedic cake competition show "Cakealikes" that screams on Discovery+.

-Future episodes feature bakers creating cakes honoring RuPaul, The Rock, Flava Flav from Public Enemy and the Brady Bunch.
+Future episodes feature bakers recreated RuPaul, The Rock, Flava Flav from Public Enemy and the Brady Bunch.

 They only had 14 hours to achieve a feat Shelton had never even fathomed before.